Two-phase stretching of molecular chains: Results Discussion

-It can be seen from the Fig.~\ref{fig10}, that if $\epsilon_2=0$ the distribution of longitudinal extension $\Delta z_n$ along the chain completely corresponds to behaviour of the function $E(\Delta z)$.
-If $\Delta z\le 0.065$ the chain is stretched uniformly, while if $0.07\le\Delta z\le 0.165$ non-uniform stretching is observed.
-End parts of the chain are in strongly stretched state while the central part is in slightly stretched state.
-On the ends the chain has a form of plane zigzag, in the central part it has a form of 3D helix.
-A bound of transition between strongly stretched central part to slightly end part is shown on the Fig.~\ref{fig7} (b).
-Extension increasing, central part is monotonously decreased and vanishes when $\Delta z =0.170$.
-If extension is larger the chain is stretched uniformly.
-When $\epsilon_2=0.0015$ non-uniform stretching is observed when $0.105\le\Delta z\le 0.155$.
-If $\epsilon_2 =0.002$ only uniform stretching can be observed.
+These scenarios are explicitly verified by numerical simulations for a helix consisting of $N=400$ sites, Fig.~\ref{fig10}.
+When the torsional rigidity is zero ( $\epsilon_\theta=0$ ), and non-valent interactions dominate the elastic response, the stretching is two-phase.
+The distribution of longitudinal extension $\Delta l_n$ along the chain completely matches the expectation based on the shape of $E(\Delta L)$ function, that is for $\Delta L\le 0.07$ the chain is stretched uniformly, while for $0.07\le\Delta L\le 0.165$ non-uniform stretching is observed.
+The terminal regions of the chain are in a strongly stretched state, while the central region is stretched weakly [Fig.~\ref{fig10} (a)].
+The transition boundary between the states is clearly seen in Fig.~\ref{fig7} (b).
+As the helix is extended further, the weakly stretched central region shrinks and vanishes when $\Delta L =0.17$.
+Beyond that point the helix is stretched uniformly.
+The domain of the non-uniform stretching regime decreases for higher torsional rigidity $\epsilon_\theta=0.0015$ [Fig.~\ref{fig10} (b)], and at even higher values $\epsilon_\theta >0.002$ only uniform stretching is observed [Fig.~\ref{fig10} (c)].

-Thus independently of torsional rigidity stretching of the helix always has two-phase scenario.
-As a consequence, tension remains constant in some range of extensions.
-Such scenario is due to the typical form of the hydrogen bond potential (\ref{f4}), which have an inflection point.
-The investigation reveals that extension of polypeptide alpha-helix will be non-uniform, what is confirmed by all-atomic computer simulations \cite{Zegarra2009}.
-It should be noted that polymer helix which have no hydrogen bonds, such as PTFE helix, will be stretched uniformly, tension increases when extension increases.
+Thus, if the torsional rigidity is small enough, stretching of the $\alpha$-helix proceeds via two-phase scenario with a typical plateau region where the tension remains constant.
+The scenario is confirmed by all-atom molecular dynamics simulations \cite{Zegarra2009} and experiments \cite{Schwaiger2002, Afrin2009}.
+The root cause of the non-uniform stretching in this case is the typical form of the hydrogen bond potential (\ref{f4}), which has an inflection point.
+In contrast, polymer helices that have no hydrogen bonds, such as Polytetrafluoroethylene (PTFE) helix, are expected to stretch uniformly, without force-extension plateaux.

-\section{Stretching of the DNA double helix}
+\subsection{Stretching of the DNA double helix}

-For simulating DNA double helix stretching a more complex coarse-grained model is used.
-Each nucleotide consists of six grains -- three for sugar-phosphate backbone and three for nucleobase.
-The model is described in details in the paper \cite{Savin2011}.
-A scheme of the model is depicted on the Fig.~\ref{fig11}.
-In this case a hamiltonian of the system has following form: